dotlang/language/README.md

 ## Type name resolution

-To resolve a type name, first module-level types and then imported modules will be searched for a type name or alias with the same name.
+To resolve a type name, first closure level types and then module-level types will be searched for a type name or alias with the same name.
 At any scope, if there are multiple candidates there will be a compiler error.

 Two named types are never equal.
 Otherwise, two types T1 and T2 are identical/assignable/exchangeable if they have the same structure (e.g. `int|string` vs `int|string`).

 ## Casting

 There is no implicit and automatic casting.
 The only exception is using boolean as a sequence index which will be translated to 0 and 1.
 You can use core functions to do casting to/from primitive types (e.g char to int or float to int).
-To cast to a compatible named type you can use `TypeName(value)` notation.
+To cast to a compatible named type or for unions you can use `TypeName(value)` notation.

 The `Type(nothing)` notation gives you the default value for the given type (empty/zero value).
 You can also cast using a type argument (Example 5).